 Cold sores are painful, but they can be a little more painful if they end up in the roof of the mouth.
 The pain can also gradually increase when you’re eating, as chewing food may add pressure to the cold sore.

 Sore Roof of Mouth Symptoms

 What exactly forms a sore roof of the mouth?
 What symptoms would help your doctor on the right path for a diagnosis?
-There are a few common threads that hold true with most cases of a sore roof of the mouth.
+Pain in the roof of the mouth is common and can be triggered by various reasons.
+There are a few common threads that hold true for most cases of a sore roof of the mouth.